forcedotcom/sfdx-analytics/README.md

    sfdx force:lightning:component:create --type lwc -t [analyticsDashboard|analyticsDashboardWithStep] -n <name>
    ```

-## Tableau CRM App Templates
+## CRM Analytics App Templates

-Use the Quick Start template to practice working with Tableau CRM app templates in your scratch org.
+Use the Quick Start template to practice working with CRM Analytics app templates in your scratch org.
 Then, create
 your own apps and templatize them using the Analytics CLI plugin and Visual Studio commands.

 1. Now you have a scratch org with an Analytics template installed.
 Explore the Analytics commands by running